-Maybe using this guy.

-He wrote a book called Our Choice, and it's been adapted into an ebook with a really smart, button-free interface.
-The interface largely self-explanatory, but Al took no chances and launches his app with this video.
+Maybe using this guy, a famous resident of Tennessee.
+He wrote a book called "Our Choice," and it's been adapted into an ebook with a really smart, button-free interface.
+The interface is largely self-explanatory, but Al took no chances and launches his app with this video: